haproxytech/kubernetes-ingress/documentation/README.md

 #### Ingress Class

 - Annotation: `ingress.class`
-  - default: "haproxy"
+  - default: ""
   - used to monitor specific ingress objects in multiple controllers environment
-  - any ingress object whitch have class specified and its different from one defined in [image arguments](controller.md) will be ignored
+  - any ingress object which have class specified and its different from one defined in [image arguments](controller.md) will be ignored

 #### Https